Ready to travel? Click here to plan your next trip!

 The Bottom Line

-Whether or not you travel from Florence to Cinque Terre—you may come from Milan, or even Rome—is irrelevant.
+Is Cinque Terre worth visiting?
+Whether you come from Florence, Milan, or even Rome is irrelevant to answering this question.
 What is important is how you spend your time here.
 Some travelers will aim to visit all five “lands,” which is ambitious for a day trip, but definitely doable.
 Other travelers will focus on one or two—my favorites are Manarola and Monterosso, although your mileage may vary.
 No matter what shape your Cinque Terre trip ends up taking, consider hiring me as your Travel Coach.
 I’ll seamlessly integrate as many or as few of these places as you like into your larger Italy itinerary.

 Subscribe to email updates!